← Workflow Examples

 Press enter or space to select an edge.
 You can then press delete to remove it or escape to cancel.

-What This Workflow Demonstrates
+What Makes This Workflow Reliable

-• explicit about data definitions and validation
+• consistent execution across data collection and validation

-Example Workflow Structure (Steps + Actors)
+Workflow Logic (Steps + Actors)

 Actors